w3f/research/docs/Polkadot/security/slashing/amounts.md

 :::note Question
 Should the validator be slashed more heavily than their nominators?
 If so, by how much?
 Care must be taken to avoid bankrupting validators for Level 1 and Level 2 misconducts.*

-**Kicking out**
+**Kicking out.**
-Context: At the beginning of each era, an NPoS election is held to select validator candidates.
+At the beginning of each era, an NPoS election is held to select validator candidates.
 Under normal circumstances, current validators are automatically considered candidates for the next election (unless they opt out), and nominators' lists of trusted candidates remain unchanged unless explicitly modified.
 In contrast, unelected candidates must reconfirm their candidacy in each era to ensure they are online and active.
 :::

 When a validator is found guilty of misconduct: